MrFastZombie/VS-HaveYourBerriesAndEatThemToo/README.md

 ### [WildcraftFork](https://mods.vintagestory.at/show/mod/56499)

-I like that this one applies vanilla mechanics to Wildcraft's berry bushes but I don't like that it's released as a full fork with a different modid and without a repository to do this.
+I like that this one applies vanilla mechanics to Wildcraft's berry bushes but I don't like that it's released as a full fork with a different modid.
 Also doesn't use the vanilla bush models yet :(

 ### [Wildcraft Fruits and Nuts compatibility patch](https://mods.vintagestory.at/wildpatch#tab-description)